Baron De Hirsch Agricultural School

 The Annual Report does not mention sports—only a 30-minute “recreation” period after dinner.
 Goldstein notes, “Baseball is the leading outdoor and basket ball the chief indoor sport in the colonies.”
 The Sam Azeez Museum shows an image of a 1904 baseball team with uniforms initialed H.A.S—presumable Hirsch Agricultural School and notes that students worked hard and played hard.

 College Football Data Warehouse lists two games for the school—shutout losses to Delaware Valley College in 1904 and 1916.
-Delaware Valley College was originally National Farm School—another Jewish agricultural school located in neighboring Doylestown, PA.
+Delaware Valley College was originally National Farm School—another Jewish agricultural school located in Doylestown, PA.

 Finally, in 1916 Bridgeton Evening News shows basketball games against Bridgeton and Wildwood High schools.